What is Creative Commons?

 Who owns what?

-There is a high potential for legal complications to arise from an 'overlap' of rights from CC licences which allow derivative works to be made.
+There is a high potential for legal complications to arise from an ‘overlap’ of rights from CC licences which allow derivative works to be made.
 Under copyright law, you, as the creator of a work, have the exclusive right to adapt the work, and you own the copyright in that adaptation.
 However, the ownership of a derivative work under a CC licence is not clear, and is not expressly set out in those CC licences which allow derivative works to be made.
-Once you have a number of interconnected derivative works (each containing various proportions of the preceding work) all licensed under the Attribution licence for example, it creates a conceptual problem if ever you need to work out the chain of title to these derivative works.
-Even if you are not concerned with 'ownership', once you get a few steps removed from the 'original work' identifying the 'original author' and all other relevant parties for attribution becomes increasingly difficult.
+Once you have a number of interconnected derivative works (each containing various proportions of the preceding work) all licensed under the Attribution (CC BY) licence for example, it creates a conceptual problem if ever you need to work out the chain of title to these derivative works.
+Even if you are not concerned with ‘ownership’, once you get a few steps removed from the ‘original work’ identifying the ‘original author’ and all other relevant parties for attribution becomes increasingly difficult.

 Lack of control